SyedFasiuddin/dev.log/README.md

 ### 21<sup>th</sup> week of 2023
 - Refined my knowledge about tree data structure.
 - Learned a bit about Tokenisation and parsing.

+### 23<sup>th</sup> week of 2023
+- Learned about binary trees, traversal of binary tree and few of its types.
+- Played a few games of chess at  [lichess.org](https://lichess.org) and learned about the game, took a few notes.